 When considering whether or not AI and machine learning (ML) should be brought into the enterprise, it cannot be stressed enough that companies looking to implement machine learning capabilities for their business must already have a mature data culture with institutional knowledge and practices for data collection, preparation, storage, and governance, Elman told CMSWire.
 “Vendors can sell out-of-the-box models trained on general third-party data for simple applications like sentiment detection in email, lead and opportunity scoring, or employee turnover, but for machine learning that is fully optimized for a specific process, years’ worth of historical data is often required,” he said.

-InfoDNA Solution and their product Topla is decided to help crawl across your enterprise and bring back a single ‘collection’ that helps identify and delineate the ROT-from-the-real in your document stores.
+InfoDNA Solutions has expertise in this and their product Topla Intensify is designed to help crawl across your enterprise content repositories and bring back a single ‘collection’ that helps identify and delineate the ROT-from-the-real in your document stores.
 A primary premise that is more relevant than ever – garbage-in-garbage-out.